cleverhans-lab/Forging/README.md

 # On the Necessity of Auditable Algorithmic Definitions for Machine Unlearning
 ## Anvith Thudi, Hengrui Jia, Ilia Shumailov, Nicolas Papernot

 This repository contains a Jupyter Notebook going through an outline of implementing a forging attack, found in forging.ipynb.
-Note it takes various shortcuts not used for actual experiments, for example not creating a seperate D' and randomly selecting batches from that set.

 ## Citing this work

 If you use our repository for academic research, you are highly encouraged, though not required, to cite our paper: